ibm-cloud-docs/cloud-infrastructure/ha-landing-page-all.md

 ## Using LBaaS to help increase resiliency
 {: #landing-lbaas}

-{{site.data.keyword.cloud_notm}} load balancer as a service (LBaaS) is a network offering that you can use to increase resiliency within a region. {{site.data.keyword.cloud_notm}} provides multiple network devices and connections to ensure that your servers and data storage components are always in contact with each other.
+{{site.data.keyword.cloud_notm}} Load Balancer as a Service (LBaaS) is a network offering that you can use to increase resiliency within a region. {{site.data.keyword.cloud_notm}} provides multiple network devices and connections to ensure that your servers and data storage components are always in contact with each other.
 When you spread your workload across multiple machines, consider using a load balancer.
 A load balancer provides a well-known destination to your application.
 It also provides redundancy and scaling.

 For more information about the different types of LBaaS and capabilities, see [Load balancers for VPC overview](/docs/vpc?topic=vpc-nlb-vs-elb).
 To increase resiliency across regions, you can use the global load-balancing functions of [Cloud Internet Services (CIS)](/docs/cis?topic=cis-configure-glb).

 ## Using snapshot for backups
 {: #landing-snapshot}

-Some occurrences or events can put your business continuity at risk such as ransomware, data loss or corruption, accidental deletion, or catastrophic events.
-Make backup a part of your data resiliency plan to recover from these types of events.
-Backup is a point-in-time copy of your data from either your boot or data volumes.
+Some occurrences or events can put your business continuity at risk, such as ransomware, data loss or corruption, accidental deletion, or catastrophic events.
+Make backups a part of your data resiliency plan to recover from these types of events.
+A Backup is a point-in-time copy of your data from either your boot or data volumes.
 For more information about using {{site.data.keyword.cloud_notm}} snapshot backup capabilities, see [Creating Snapshots](/docs/vpc?topic=vpc-snapshots-vpc-create#snapshots-vpc-create).

 ## High Availability components and tutorials